openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 If consensus cannot be reached lazily [#lazy_consensus]_, a vote of existing maintainers will be taken.
-Maintainers can approve a nomination with the approval of at least three quarters of the members.
+Maintainers can approve a nomination with the approval of at least three-quarters of the members.

 Removing a Maintainer
 =====================

-From time-to-time it will be necessary to remove a component maintainer.
+From time to time it will be necessary to remove a component maintainer.
 This might happen because:

 * A maintainer leaves the project or changes employment